its-MG/DatathonCh1/README.md

 - Open the folder in VScode
 - Now you're all set up to test it !!

-ps: make sure to have python and all the needed libraries installed in your machine
+ps: make sure to have python and all the needed libraries installed on your machine